 Of course, things like synced calendars or information from skills you have setup are available on all your Echo devices.

 Music in multiple locations

-You can, however, play music from different sources on different Echos in different rooms.
+You can also play music from different sources on different Echos in different rooms.
 For example, you can play TuneIn Radio in the bedroom and Spotify in the kitchen.
-Therefore, the devices can be positioned around the house for family members to listen to their own music though you might need separate accounts if you're all trying to use Spotify.
+Which is a handy way to keep the family happy.

 Setting timers and alarms